← Back to docs

 Suggested migration approach

-4. Add tests for your exact input corpus and output expectations (especially around URLs and allowed attributes).
+6. Add tests for your exact input corpus and output expectations (especially around URLs, allowed attributes, comments, and malformed HTML).